Horse Guards Avenue: Adjoining buildings

-The Avenue is overlooked by four buildings - the MoD Main Building and Banqueting House on the south side separated by Whitehall Gardens, and the Old War Office Building and Whitehall Court on the north side, separated by Whitehall Court road.
-The north frontage of the MoD building and its entrance dominates the south side of the Avenue, with the smaller Banqueting House situated to the west in the corner with Whitehall.
-To the north, the Old War Office building lies on the west side of Whitehall Court road fronting onto Whitehall, while the Whitehall Court building lies on the opposite side.
-Towards Embankment, the frontages of both the Whitehall Court building and MoD building end at the same place, with the Avenue continuing on to the junction with Embankment through the public gardens which line the west side of Embankment.
+Horse Guards Avenue is overlooked by four buildings – the MoD Main Building and Banqueting House on the south side, separated by Whitehall Gardens, and the Old War Office Building and Whitehall Court on the north side, separated by Whitehall Court road.
+The north frontage of the MoD building and its entrance dominates the south side of the avenue, with the smaller Banqueting House situated to the west in the corner with Whitehall.
+To the north, the Old War Office Building lies on the west side of Whitehall Court road fronting onto Whitehall, while the Whitehall Court building lies on the opposite side.
+Towards Embankment, the frontages of both the Whitehall Court building and the MoD building end at the same place, with Horse Guards Avenue continuing on to the junction with Embankment through the public gardens that line the west side of Embankment.

 Other landmarks

 A statue of Spencer Cavendish, 8th Duke of Devonshire by Herbert Hampton stands in the middle of the Avenue at the Whitehall end, facing Horse Guards.
-Opposite the MoD building entrance stands the Gurkha Monument, on the corner of the Avenue and Whitehall Court road, with the soldier statue facing west looking towards Whitehall.
+Opposite the MoD building entrance stands the Gurkha Monument, on the corner of the avenue and Whitehall Court road, with the soldier statue facing west looking towards Whitehall.
 Sculpted by Philip Jackson, it was unveiled in 1997 by Queen Elizabeth II.
 The entrance to the MoD building itself is flanked by two monumental statues, Earth and Water, by Charles Wheeler.